1984 United States presidential election in Wisconsin

 Reagan won the election in Wisconsin by a 9-point margin.
-While a sound victory, this made Wisconsin 9.1% more Democratic than the nation, signaling the consolidation of a new, short-lived Democratic base in the Upper Midwest.
+While a sound victory, this made Wisconsin 9.1% more Democratic than the nation, signaling the consolidation of a new Democratic base in the Upper Midwest.
 Before 1976, Wisconsin had tended to lean Republican in close elections, voting narrowly for Nixon in 1960 and 1968.
 In 1976, it narrowly, but surprisingly, voted for Carter.
-Four years later, Wisconsin would become one of only ten states to back Michael Dukakis, making George H. W. Bush the first Republican to win the White House despite losing Wisconsin to the Democratic nominee.
-(Calvin Coolidge had won in 1924 despite losing Wisconsin to the third-party Progressive candidate, and Wisconsinite, Robert La Follette.)
-Cracks in this new base were evident as early as 2000, when Al Gore carried Wisconsin by less than 1%.
-In 2016, Donald Trump became the first Republican to carry Wisconsin since 1984.
-It returned to the Democratic camp in 2020, although again by less than 1%.
+Four years later, Wisconsin would become one of only ten states to back Michael Dukakis, the first time since 1848 it backed a losing Democrat, with it also being the first election since 1960 where it would back the overall losing candidate too.